JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 Updating a global package would make all your projects use the new release, and as you can imagine this might cause nightmares in terms of maintenance, as some packages might break compatibility with further dependencies, and so on.

-All projects have their own local version of a package, even if this might appear like a waste of resources, it’s minimal compared to the possible negative consequences.
+All projects have their own local version of a package, even if this might appear like a waste of resources, it's minimal compared to the possible negative consequences.

-A package should be installed **globally** when it provides an executable command that you run from the shell (CLI), and it’s reused across projects.
+A package should be installed **globally** when it provides an executable command that you run from the shell (CLI), and it's reused across projects.

 You can also install executable commands locally and run them using [npx](https://flaviocopes.com/npx/), but some packages are just better installed globally.